Bachelor in Finance and Accounting

 Program

-Current Program
+- Current Program

 - Language requirement: a B2 level of English language must be accredited before finishing the studies.
 More information.

-Course 1 - Semester 1
+Year 1 - Semester 1

-General subjects Subjects ECTS TYPE Language Analysis of dynamic data 6 C Corporate financial strategy 6 C Financial risk management 6 C Financial statement analysis 6 C Management Control 6 C Course 4 - Semester 1
+General subjects Subjects ECTS TYPE Language Analysis of dynamic data 6 C Corporate financial strategy 6 C Financial risk management 6 C Financial statement analysis 6 C Management Control 6 C Year 4 - Semester 1

 TYPES OF SUBJECTS